|We spent 3 weeks in October travelling

 train, took us to Yogyakarta in Eksekutif Class, which had quite

-by my scanner.
-The men (and one woman), dressed in brown batik
+(and one woman), dressed in brown batik skirts and head-covering

 |Borobudur is the huge Buddhist temple complex near Yogya, a day-trip in itself.
 Nearby, and from around the same 9th century C.E., is the Hindu complex of Prambanan, a more dramatic site ringed by the ruins of smaller collapsed temples that were victims of a recent earthquake.
 There are a few photos in the cellphone snapshots file.
 Both places are essentially mounds (stupas) with little interior space but providing a surface for small narrative bas-reliefs; they are essentially unpaintable compared with, say, a French chateau set in a picturesque landscape.|